EnsembleData/tiktok-scraper/README.md

 > You'll also find the `uid` (user id) and the `sec_uid` (secondary user id) which you may need for fetching data from other endpoints.

-To see all the available information, head over to the documentation for the following endpoints and check out the response samples.
+To see all the available information, head over to the documentation for the following endpoints and check out the response samples in the right panel.

 ### User Info from Username